-Like every aspect of advanced care planning, these documents are best created when you are younger and, more importantly, before a crisis situation prevents you from doing it.
+Like every aspect of advance care planning, these documents are best created when you are younger and, more importantly, before a crisis situation prevents you from doing so.
 They should be updated as circumstances change and can be revoked at any time.

 Living Will/Advance Care Plan

-As long as you can make requests, your word goes, despite what is in your living will.
+As long as you can make requests, your word gives consent despite what is in your living will.
 If you are only temporarily unable to communicate, your healthcare proxy may speak for you without resorting to the living will.

 - have advanced Alzheimer’s or dementia; and/or

 - have other complications of an illness that make it impossible to communicate.

 - It is your opportunity to spell out exactly what medical care/intervention you want or don’t want in specific situations, such as serious illness or when approaching the end of life.

 - This can prevent expensive care your family may want to request, but you wouldn’t want, such as: